-Lots of workers wonder, “Can I get fired for filing workers' compensation after being hurt on the job in Des Moines?”
+Lots of workers wonder, “Can I get fired for filing workers' compensation after being hurt on the job in Iowa?”
 The answer is yes because in Iowa most employees are employees at will.
-If you are fired after your work injury, you may have a claim for wrongful discharge and should promptly contact an attorney as the time limits for filing a complaint can be short.
+The employer may not come out and say that is the reason but, if you are fired after your work injury, you may have a claim for wrongful discharge and should promptly contact an attorney as the time limits for filing a complaint can be short.
 While the right to file for workers' compensation is an action protected by Iowa law, sometimes a worker’s employer may retaliate.
 If you’re an employee who filed a claim for workers’ compensation in Iowa and are worried that your employer may react negatively, here’s what you need to know.

 Workers’ Rights Under Workers’ Compensation